Assassin's Creed: Cultural impact

 Assassin's Creed IV: Black Flag (2013) introduces the character of Olivier Garneau, the CEO of video game company Abstergo Entertainment, who helps Ubisoft to develop the Assassin's Creed video games within the franchise's fictional universe.
 During the events of the game, Garneau goes to Chicago, the setting of Ubisoft's 2014 video game Watch Dogs.
 In the latter game, Garneau is the subject of a side mission that sees the playable protagonist Aiden Pearce saving him from being kidnapped; it is implied this was done by the Assassin Brotherhood.
 Additionally, two characters in the game are seen playing Assassin's Creed II.
 Ubisoft has described those appearances as small Easter eggs, and has neither confirmed nor denied a shared continuity between both franchises.
 Assassin's Creed Origins (2017) mentions the news about Garneau's incident in Chicago, along with a picture of Aiden Pearce killing Garneau.

 In downloadable contents (DLC), Ubisoft collaborated with Square Enix to hold a limited-time Assassin's Creed-themed festival event crossover in Final Fantasy XV (2016) on consoles under the title Assassin's Festival, which lasted from August 31, 2017, to January 31, 2018.
 The DLC featured gameplay elements from the Assassin's Creed game series, new additional quests, mini-games, and exclusive Assassin's Creed-themed items.
 In January 2020, Nintendo released a Mii Fighter costume based on Altaïr as downloadable content in the crossover fighting game Super Smash Bros.
 Ultimate (2018).

 In August 2021, Ubisoft released a free update for their 2020 game Watch Dogs: Legion that featured a non-canonical crossover with the Assassin's Creed series.
 The update introduced optional story content, which sees DedSec crossing paths with and subsequently helping Darcy Clarkson, a member of the modern-day Assassin Brotherhood and a descendant of Jacob and Evie Frye.
 Darcy is also included as a playable character and features a unique Assassin-themed playstyle.

+The opening ceremony of the 2024 Summer Olympics featured a masked torchbearer wearing a hooded outfit and performing parkour across Paris' rooftops.
+This drew many comparisons to the main characters of the Assassin's Creed series, especially Arno Dorian, the protagonist of Assassin's Creed Unity (2014), which is also set in Paris.
+This similarity was acknowledged, and implied to be intentional, by Ubisoft in a response to a tweet by the official Olympics Twitter account posted during the opening ceremonies.

+In an update for Astro Bot, a cameo bot was added in who is based on Ezio Auditore da Firenze and the prop is of a tower with a pile of haystack at the bottom, interpreted as a reference to the "leap of faith" and landing in haystack, the franchise's well-known recurring elements.